George Bent: Confederate military service

-Sand Creek and aftermath
+Sand Creek Massacre and aftermath

 Bent had helped draft the letters sent by Cheyenne chief Black Kettle to Major Edward Wynkoop at Fort Lyon in Colorado to propose a return of settler hostages if discussions would take place about a peace treaty with Black Kettle's band.
 This led to four hostages (a young woman and three children) being returned, and to Black Kettle and other Cheyenne chiefs being escorted into Denver to start negotiations with the Governor.
 Bent was at Black Kettle's camp of Cheyenne and Arapaho at Sand Creek about 35 mi north of Lamar, Colorado, on November 29, 1864.
 The Indians in the camp had initiated peace negotiations with the U.S. Army, and believed they were under its protection, but Colonel John Chivington and his force of 700 Colorado volunteers attacked the village.
 They killed about 150 Indians.
 Bent's brother Charles was nearly killed by the soldiers, but was rescued by friends.
 Jack Smith, another young mixed-race Cheyenne man, was killed in the soldiers' attack.

 Bent was among the Indians who fled upstream and found shelter in sandpits dug in the creek bed beneath a high bank.
 Wounded in the hip, he was with about 100 survivors who crossed the plains to the Indian camps on the Smoky Hill River.
 He was found there by his friend Edmund Guerrier, who accompanied him back to the Bent Ranch at Big Timbers, where Bent recovered.
 The Cheyenne and Arapaho planned revenge for the Sand Creek Massacre.

 The Bent brothers and Charles' mother Yellow Woman joined the Dog Soldiers band.
 In January 1865, the young men rode with an Indian army of 1,000 warriors in a successful attack on Julesburg, Colorado, in which they killed many townspeople and soldiers.
 (See Battle of Julesburg) Most of the Cheyenne went north to join Red Cloud on the Powder River in Wyoming.
 Before leaving the area, they burned many homesteads in the South Platte River valley.
 "At night the whole valley was lighted up with the flames of burning ranches and stage stations, but these places were soon destroyed and darkness fell on the valley."